nikhgarg/WritingSmellDetector/README.md

 Simple usage (following installation):

     wsd -o output_file.html your_text_file

 This will try to process your text with all rules and will output the result into an html file.

 If you did not install it, you can run it via:

-    python wsd.py --o output_file.html your_text_file
+    python wsd.py --outfile output_file.html your_text_file

+Alternatively, to run it for every tex file in a directory (and save outputs to a sub-folder called SmellDetector/):

+    python wsd.py -d directory_path

 For advanced usage please refer to `wsd --help`.